Policies

 Reservations

-The Law Library’s eight study rooms are available only to UW Law School students, faculty, and staff.
+The Law Library’s twelve study rooms are available only to UW Law School students, faculty, and staff.
 Law students can reserve up to four hours of study room time per day, using the online reservation system or in-person at the Circulation Desk.
 Law faculty, staff, or student organizations who would like to make block reservations for a class, program, or special project, should contact circ@law.wisc.edu.

 Checking In